-Puppy Classes and Adult Dog Classes in Pucklechurch, Gloucestershire
+Puppy Classes and Adult Dog Classes in Bath, Somerset

 Welcome to Dog School Bristol!
 Dogs Trust Dog School courses are designed to help owners to understand their dogs behaviour and teach them the basic skills they need for everyday life.
 Like being able to relax in different settings, meeting people and / or dogs politely, having manners around food, being handled/groomed calmly, coming back when called and walking nicely on lead.
-Every dog is an individual and learns at different pace and our classes are kept to a maximum of six dogs, so we are able to guide each owner and their dog individually.
+Every dog is an individual and learns at different pace, our classes are kept to a maximum of four to six dogs depending on the class, so we are able to guide each owner and their dog individually.
 We also help owners to understand how their dog learns and 'read' what their dog is telling them, to help prevent problem behaviours.

 We are always pleased to talk to owners about what every dog needs for a happy and balanced life.
 Our goal is to enable owners and dogs to enjoy their lives together.